jbinder/flatsch/README.md

 * Transparent or on white, so it's impossible to overlook
 * Customize the fish!
 * Customizable timings, colors, transparency, ...
+* Has profiles for
+  * regular blinking: flashes the screen every 5 seconds
+  * 20-20-20 rule [3]: fades in an overlay every 20 minutes, encouraging you to look 20 seconds at something which is 20 feet away

 Usage
 -----